animatedmax/spring-data-geode/src/main/markdown/index.md

 Apache Geode is when performing joins.
 Joins are not supported by SDG Repositories.
-With a Apache Geode `PARTITION` Region, the join must be performed on collocated `PARTITION` Regions, since Apache Geode does not support “distributed” joins.
+With a Apache Geode `PARTITION` Region, the join must be performed on collocated `PARTITION` Regions, since Apache Geode does not support "distributed" joins.
 In addition, the Equi-Join OQL Query must be performed inside a Apache Geode Function.
 See [here](https://gemfire91.docs.pivotal.io/geode/developing/partitioned_regions/join_query_partitioned_regions.html) for more details on Apache Geode *Equi-Join Queries*.